If you’re a fisherman in the Northwoods, you’re well aware of the decline in walleye populations over the last few years.

 “Walleye are a pretty important game fish, they’re an iconic Northwoods fish,” says Chotlos.
 “There are a lot of people who are concerned that if these fish go away, then a lot of the money and things that are coming in through that industry will be gone as well.
 That’s one focus.
 There’s also just the concern from an environmental perspective of losing these species that have been around for so long.”

-UW-Madison’s Center for Limnology is collaborating with the Wisconsin DNR on the project, who have years of intensive surveys of fish populations.
+UW-Madison’s Center for Limnology is collaborating with UW-Stevens Point and the Wisconsin DNR on the project, who have years of intensive surveys of fish populations.

 In a paper published last year in the Canadian Journal of Fisheries and Aquatic Sciences, researchers analyzed walleye populations in 473 northern Wisconsin lakes between 1990 and 2012 and found that walleye production had decreased by 27% over the 22-year period.